TienDatJohnyDo/seng438-a4-group13/seng438-a4-group13.md

 ## New Range Mutation Test Statistics
 ![NewRange](NewRange.png)
+Our Mutation score went from 57% to 67% which is a 10 percent increase from the orignal test case suite for the Range class.

 ## New DataUtilities Mutation Test Statistics
 ![NewRange](NewRange.png)
+Our Mutation score went from 78%% to 88% which is a 10 percent increase from the orignal test case suite for the DataUtilities class.

+In brief, our group was able to achieve a 10 percent increase on both classes meaning we solved a good protion of the survived mutants.

 # A discussion on the effect of equivalent mutants on mutation score accuracy